olizilla/meteor-the-medium-is-the-message/NOTES.md

 It's a full stack javascript framework that does awesome...
 Fast.

 It let's you build real-time reactive web-apps in a day.

-How can I spout such hyperbole?
+How can I make such outrageous claims?

-Well, I started playing with Meteor in Jan, and got so excited that I organised

-The Meteor London meetup.
+I do Meteor London...

+the "oldest"

+I really wanted to find some other people using it, to bounce ideas of and get some free support!

-It's difficult to find anyone who can claim to be a Meteor expert,
+It turns out it's difficult to find a Meteor expert to come and speak at user group

-so instead of getting guest speakers it's more of a self help group and demo-scene,
+so instead it turned into a self help group and demo-scene...

-everyone is encouraged to build something and show it off.
+everyone is encouraged to build something interesting in Meteor and then come and show it off.

 Usually followed by a beverage.